bingeli1212/nitrile-preview/doc/DOC-diagram.md

     path points = (0,6) (2,4) (4,6) (6,4) (8,6)
     draw &points
     drawanglearc "1\\2\\3" &points

+# The drawlinesegcong-operation

+This operation is to draw a short bar to indicate the congrudencies of two or more line segments.
+Each coordinates is to be assumed as the end points of line segments.

+    drawlinesegcong (0,0) (1,1) (2,2) ...

+The length of the short bar is determined by the barlength-option, which defaults to "0.5" if not set.
+The bartype-option will also be checked to see if it has been set.
+It can be set to 'double' to indicate a double bar, or 'triple' to indicate a triple bar.
+The gap between the bar lines are determined by the gap-option, which defaults to 0.1 unit length.

 # Expressing relative points of a path